|

 not.
 So, if you're smart you purchase a piece of antique furniture,

-invent a good story, and live off the money that tourists will carry
+invent a good story, and live off the money that tourists will pour

 In this fashion acted the good people of